 Three-Month Novel-Writing Course With Charlotte Mendelson

 The hugely popular course, featuring direct input from our literary agent team, based in Curtis Brown's Central London offices.
-Includes one scholarship place.
+Includes one fully-funded scholarship place.

 Charlotte has written four novels: Love in Idleness, Daughters of Jerusalem, When We Were Bad, and Almost English, all published by Picador.
 She has 20 years' experience as a fiction editor and publisher, and is a Visiting Professor at Royal Holloway, University of London, on the Creative Writing MA course.
 Her first work of non-fiction, Rhapsody in Green, was published by Kyle Books in September 2016.